MaskRIS: Semantic Distortion-aware Data Augmentation for Referring Image Segmentation: Method

 where $\hat{y}^{M}$ denotes the model's output for the masked inputs.
 By adopting this strategy, \methodname learns to effectively segment objects under varying conditions of occlusion and incomplete descriptions.
 This simple integration effectively mitigates the intrinsic challenge of RIS that stems from the absence of an effective data augmentation strategy.

-To further facilitate the RIS training, we introduce Distortion-aware Contextual Learning (DCL), as shown in \cref{fig:framework}.
+To further facilitate the RIS training, we introduce Distortion-aware Contextual Learning (DCL), as shown in Figure~\ref{fig:framework}.
 This approach uses a primary path for processing original inputs and a secondary path for masked inputs.
 The primary path focuses on preserving the original image context, ensuring training stability, and promoting distortion-aware training.
 Meanwhile, the secondary path introduces variability by processing masked data, which improves the model's robustness.
-The training objective of \methodname consists of two parts, the distillation loss $\mathcal{L}_{dist}$ and the original pixel-wise classification loss $\mathcal{L}_{ce}$ in \cref{eq:loss_ori}, \ie, $\mathcal{L}_{total} = \mathcal{L}_{dist} + \mathcal{L}_{ce}.$
+The training objective of \methodname consists of two parts, the distillation loss $\mathcal{L}_{dist}$ and the original pixel-wise classification loss $\mathcal{L}_{ce}$ in Eq.~\ref{eq:loss_ori}, \ie, $\mathcal{L}_{total} = \mathcal{L}_{dist} + \mathcal{L}_{ce}.$ In practice, we adopt a weighting factor between $\mathcal{L}_{ce}$ and $\mathcal{L}_{dist}$.
+While our default setting uses $\lambda = 0.5$, we also provide a detailed sensitivity analysis of this ratio in Appendix~\ref{supp:params}, showing that \methodname is robust across a wide range of choices.

 The distillation loss is defined through the binary cross-entropy loss between the predictions from both original and masked inputs as follows:

 where $\mathsf{sg}$ is the stop-gradient function, which blocks gradient back-propagation.
 Inspired by \cite{MaskSub}, \methodname employs a self-distillation framework that leverages soft targets from the original inputs, reducing training complexity and enhancing model generalization.
 This approach allows \methodname to effectively mitigate the learning instability caused by input masking while maintaining the benefits of increased data diversity and robustness.